All Episodes

 Forget whether they're right or wrong for a second here.

-I'm not I'm not concerned with whether or not these Obama voters understand capitalism or not.
+I'm not concerned with whether or not these Obama voters understand capitalism or not.

-No, we gotta pay people.
+No, we got to pay people.

-Competitive uh business out there.
+Competitive business out there.

-Uh it's all fine now.
+It's all fine now.

 Democrats don't get it.

-We are looking at Jimmy Carter, too.
+We are looking at Jimmy Carter too.

 We're looking at it.